jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 This tutorial shows you how to develop a Java application using IBM Bluemix, DevOps Services and the RTC client for Eclipse.

+##Prerequisites

+Before you proceed, ensure that you register your IBM id with [Bluemix](https://bluemix.net/).
+Use the same IBM id to login to IBM DevOps Services.

 ##Getting your app

 We'll start by forking the sample project, [WordCounter](https://hub.jazz.net/project/pskhadke/WordCounter/overview).